adkuba/portfolio/pages/posts/before-work.md

 ---
-title: Markdown Examples
+title: Before work
-date: 2021/3/19
+date: 2021/06/01
-description: View examples of all possible Markdown options.
+description: All projects that led me to my first Junior position.
-tag: web development
+tag: projects
 author: You
 ---